 ELAA establishes advisory and reference groups in areas such as industrial relations and for early years managers to inform its advocacy and support members’ in their work.
 Surveys and consultations with members and other stakeholders also inform our submissions and campaigns.

 ELAA represents the views of our members in state and federal government forums on early childhood policy and broader social reforms and their implementation.

 On behalf of its members, ELAA makes submissions to key inquiries and State and Federal budget processes.

-To inform our social policy research and analysis, ELAA engages with academics and other thought leaders.
+To inform our policy research and analysis, ELAA engages with academics and other thought leaders.

 We collaborate with other peak bodies to ensure our voices are heard and to promote the strengths of the community-based early childhood services .